 Fumes are a big hassle and even a health hazard when it comes to painting indoor spaces.
 Cold weather may mean that you prefer to keep your windows and doors closed, but there is a solution.
 Some interior types of paints are formulated to be fume-free, the caveat is that they need very dry conditions to be as efficient as possible.
 These specialty paints are perfect for winter projects where ventilation is minimal but humidity is also minimal.
 Some of these brands even build in a mild fragrance that will keep your home smelling sweet months after your paint has been applied.

-Humidity plays a big role in how well your paint will set and how long it actually takes to dry.
+Humidity plays a big role in how well your paint will set and how long it actually takes the paint to dry.
 The more humidity there is in the air, the longer it will take to paint.
 In the winter, there is less moisture in the air which is the perfect condition for painting.
 Most people prefer painting when the temperature is warm in the hot summer months, and while this is good for exteriors, interiors are a different story.
 Higher levels of humidity can cause your paint to flake or crack over time which will lead to scheduling yet another paint job.

 Humidity is naturally low in the winter which helps paint to form a stronger bond with the walls of a house.
 Humidity prevents even drying and often will prevent proper adhesion.
 Of course, rainy days occur even in the winter months which can increase humidity, but planning your paint job for clear sunny days will prevent that issue.